Letter of recommendation

 I only link to people I've worked with outside a classroom setting.
 If you're an undergraduate linking to your professors, you're missing the point of LinkedIn: it's not a transcript displayed as a network.
 Volunteer, or take some supervisory units, and then you'll be able to make some worthwhile connections.

 I only accept friend requests from friends.
-This includes a fair number of former graduate students, but at this time doesn't include any current graduate or undergraduate students other than a few who worked for me when I was in I&IT.
-This may change.
+This includes a fair number of faculty colleagues and former graduate students, and a few current graduate or undergraduate students on whose thesis committees I've served or who worked for me when I was in I&IT.
+If you send a friend request and I don't respond, don't be offended.

 Although I have an account on Google+, I am not active there and I ignore all requests.